-The logic required to implement the RGMII transmitter logic is shown in Figure 3-58. $gtx\clk$ is a user-supplied 125 MHz reference clock source which is placed onto global clock routing to provide the clock for all transmitter logic, both within the core and for the user-side logic which connects to the transmitter AXI4-Stream interface of the core.
+The logic required to implement the RGMII transmitter logic is shown in Figure 3-54.
+The gtx_clk is a user-supplied 125 MHz reference clock source which is placed onto global clock routing to provide the clock for all transmitter logic, both within the core and for the user-side logic which connects to the transmitter AXI4-Stream interface of the core.

-Figure 3-58 shows how to use the physical transmitter interface of the core to create an external RGMII.
+Figure 3-54 shows how to use the physical transmitter interface of the core to create an external RGMII.
 The signal names and logic shown in this figure exactly match those delivered with the example design.
-Figure 3-58 shows that the output transmitter signals are registered in device IOBs, using DDR registers, before driving them to the device pads.
+Figure 3-54 shows that the output transmitter signals are registered in device IOBs, using DDR registers, before driving them to the device pads.

-Note: Virtex-6 devices support RGMII at 2.5 V or lower; For 7 series and Zynq-7000 families it depends on the type of I/O used: HR I/O supports RGMII at 2.5 V or lower whereas HP I/O only supports 1.8 V or lower.
-Despite this being the defined RGMII voltage most PHYs require 2.5 V and therefore an external voltage converter is required to interoperate with any multi-standard PHY when using 7 series HP I/O.
+For 7 series and Zynq-7000 families it depends on the type of I/O used: HR I/O supports RGMII at 2.5V or lower and HP I/O only supports 1.8V or lower.
+Despite this being the defined RGMII voltage, most PHYs require 2.5V and therefore an external voltage converter is required to interoperate with any multi-standard PHY when using 7 series HP I/O.

 The logic required to forward the transmitter clock is also shown.
 This logic uses an IOB output Double-Data-Rate (DDR) register so that the clock signal produced incurs exactly the same delay as the data and control signals.
 However, the clock signal is then routed though an output delay element (IODELAY) before connecting to the device pad.
-The result of this is to create a 2 ns delay, which places the rgmii\txc forwarded clock in the centre of the data valid window for forwarded RGMII data and control signals.
+The result of this is to create a 2 ns delay, which places the rgmii_txc forwarded clock in the center of the data valid window for forwarded RGMII data and control signals.

-Figure 3-58: RGMII Transmitter Logic and Clock Logic for Virtex-7 and Kintex-7 Using HP I/O and Virtex-6 Devices
+Figure 3-54: RGMII Transmitter Logic and Clock Logic for 7 Series Using HP I/O

-Transmitter Logic for Virtex-7 and Kintex-7 Using HR I/O
+Transmitter Logic for 7 Series Using HR I/O